 Features of 316 Stainless Steel:

-High-temperature performance: 316 stainless steel maintains its excellent corrosion resistance at high temperatures, especially in high-temperature chemical reaction environments.
+Excellent High-Temperature Performance: 316 maintains its excellent mechanical properties and corrosion resistance even in sustained high-temperature environments.

 Duplex Stainless Steel vs 316: Key Differences